GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/00_cameras.md

 Vertical FOV is automatically determined from the aspect ratio.

-# Aspect ratio {#cameras_c}
+# Aspect ratio
 Aspect ratio allows you to control the ratio of the camera's width and height.
-It can be set by calling @ref bs::CCamera::setAspectRatio "CCamera::setAspectRatio()".
+It can be set by calling @bs::CCamera::setAspectRatio.

 Normally you want to set it to the ratio of the render target's width and height, as shown below.